bamorim/expensify-cursor/docs/tasks/task-0003-expense-category-management.md

 - Consider adding category icons or colors for better UX
 - Ensure proper error messages for validation failures
 - Test edge cases like category name conflicts
+- All tests are passing with comprehensive coverage
+- Refactored test helper functions to be more flexible and avoid duplication

 ---